-If, on or after January 2, 2002, property of a C corporation becomes property of a REIT by either: (a) the qualification of the C corporation as a RÈIT; or (b) the transfer of such property to a REIT, then the REIT will be subject to the built-in gain tax under section 1374 unless the C corporation elects deemed sale treatment on the transferred property.
+If, on or after January 2, 2002, property of a C corporation becomes property of a REIT by either: (a) the qualification of the C corporation as a REIT; or (b) the transfer of such property to a REIT, then the REIT will be subject to the built-in gain tax under section 1374 unless the C corporation elects deemed sale treatment on the transferred property.
 If the C corporation does not make this election, the REIT must pay tax on the net recognized built-in gain during the 10-year period beginning on its first day as a REIT or the day it acquired the property.
 Recognized built-in gains and losses generally retain their character (for example, ordinary income or capital gain) and are treated the same as other gains or losses of the REIT.
-The REIT's tax on net recognized built-in gain is treated as a loss incurred by the REIT during the same tax year (see the instructions for line i of the Built-in Gain's Tax Worksheet on page 12.
-See Regulations section 1.337(d)-7 for section 1.337(d)-6 for information on how to make the election and figure the tax for REIT elections and property transfers before this date.
-The REIT may also rely on Regulations section 1.337(d)-5 for REIT elections and property transfers that occurred before January 2, 2002.
+The REIT's tax on net recognized built-in gain is treated as a loss incurred by the REIT during the same tax year (see the instructions for line i of the Built-in Gains Tax Worksheet on page 12.
+See Regulations section 1.337(d)-7 for details.

-Different rules apply to elections to be a REIT and transfers of property in a carryover basis transaction that occurred prior to January 2, 2002.
+Different rules apply to elections to be a REIT and transfers of property in a carrvover basis transaction that occurred prior to January 2, 2002.
 For REIT elections and property transfers before this date, the C corporation is subject to deemed sale treatment on the transferred property unless the REIT elects section 1374 treatment.
-See Regulations
+See Regulations section 1.337(d)-6 for information on how to make the election and figure the tax for REIT elections and property transfers before this date.
+The REIT may also rely on Regulations section 1.337(d)-5 for REIT elections and property transfers that occurred before January 2, 2002.